apache/axis-axis2-java-core/release-docs/readme-files/README-min-bin.txt

 users who intend to embed Axis2 within their products.

 The lib directory contains
-1. axis2-@axis2_version@-core.jar - Core modules of Axis2
+1. axis2-@axis2_version@-core.jar - Core modules (common, xml, wsdl and core) of Axis2
 2. axis2-@axis2_version@-adb.jar - Axis2 Data Binding framework
-3. All other third party libraries required by the above two libraries.
+3. All other third party libraries, that are distributable, required by the above two libraries.